-There are over 300 sewage treatment plants in the Netherlands, which treat sewage that comes in from their respective catchment areas.
+There are over 300 sewage treatment plants in the Netherlands, which treat wastewater from their respective catchment areas.
 The National Institute for Public Health and the Environment (RIVM) receives several samples of untreated sewage from all treatment plants per week.
 These samples are analysed for coronavirus particles in the lab of RIVM’s National Sewage Surveillance (NRS) programme.
-This webpage presents the data on a map with a current overview of the measurements.
+Below, several surveillance results are shown.
+For an explanation of recent data regarding coronavirus, see the weekly coronavirus SARS-CoV-2 figures

 The map shows the most recent measurement for the catchment area of each sewage treatment plant, as long as it was not sampled more than 14 days ago, counting from the most recent measurement of all locations.
 The map is updated on the days the open dataset is published (three days per week).
 The data shown in this map can be found in RIVM’s open database